nawalkavi/Hangman/README.md

 /// Background /// <br />
 A fun Hangman game made using the Pygame library inside of Python!
-Includes two game modes, consisting of either the player guessing or the AI guessing the chosen word.
+Includes two game modes, consisting of either the player guessing or the AI guessing the chosen word. <br />
 Made as part of my A-Level Computer Science NEA. <br />

 /// Installation /// <br />